manuhalapeth/rlhf-from-scratch-on-distilgpt2/docs/ARCHITECTURE.md

     J --> K[Chat interface]
 ```

-Two things about this diagram are deliberate, not accidental:
+Two things about this diagram are deliberate:

-**PPO and DPO both start from the post SFT policy, not from each other's
+**PPO and DPO both start from the post SFT policy and not from each other's
 output.** They are alternative alignment strategies for the same starting
 point, and mixing their effects together would make it impossible to say
 which method produced which behavior.
 See `docs/TRADEOFFS.md` for the full